Grin logo

 Table of Contents

-• The influence of new information and communication technologies (ICTs) on social relationships
+• The influence of Information and Communication Technologies (ICTs) on work-life patterns and communication.

 Chapter Summaries